Derbyshire Portway

-The Derbyshire Portway is a pre-historic trackway that runs for over 40 miles across the Peak District of England.
+The Derbyshire Portway, also known as Old Manchester Lane or The Chariot Way, is a pre-historic trackway that runs for over 40 miles across the Peak District of England.

 History

 The well-known section of the trackway runs from Mam Tor in north Derbyshire through the Peak District via Wirksworth to the Hemlock Stone near Nottingham and is said to have existed since the Bronze Age before falling out of regular use in the Middle Ages.
 However, there is evidence to suggest that the trackway originally extended to Manchester at the northern end and to Nottingham in the midlands.

 The trackway takes in several historic locations, amongst others: